sukhwankang/sukhwankang.github.io/_posts/2025-01-09-UVMPractice-1.md

 featured: true
 ---

-I implemented simple UVM Verification using 8-bit Adder.
-This is simulated on [EDA Playground](https://edaplayground.com).
+In this implementation, I created a simple UVM testbench for verifying an 8-bit Adder.
+The goal is to demonstrate the process of building a simple UVM-based verification environment.
+The simulation was performed using the popular online platform [EDA Playground](https://edaplayground.com).

+#### Simple Implementation

+- 8-bit Adder and Interface
+- Class env
+- Testbench

 ### Block diagram